freding/AdminBundle/README.md

-You can know create your own Entity.
+You can now create your own Entity.

 Have a look to 'Fredb/AdminBundle/annotation/ConcretAnnotations' folder to find what you need to create Back-office.
 You can find sample in 'Fredb/AdminBundle/Dummy/Entity'.